 How much does it cost?

-A psychiatrist working in a public hospital or a mental health centre is free of charge.
+A psychiatrist working in a public hospital is free of charge.
 Private psychiatrists usually ask you to pay for each visit.
 Ask them what this will cost, and how much you'll get back from Medicare.
-Psychiatrists in private practice sometimes bulk bill as well, which means that you just have to bring your Medicare card and won’t have to worry about payment.
+Bulk billing psychiatrists exist in private practice as well, which means that you just have to bring your Medicare card and won’t have to worry about payment.
 You can find out your Medicare number by ringing Medicare on 132 011 or by looking at your family’s Medicare card.
 Once you're 15 years old, you can get your own card.

 What can I do now?